csbutlers/csbutlers/README.md

-# I'm Chris Butler - I build products with Code, Pictures, and Words
+# I'm Chris Butler - I build products with code, pictures and words
 #### I design and build websites for businesses and organizations big and small.
 I love creating digital experiences with code, pictures, and words.

-- 🔭 I’m currently working on building my portfolio
-- 🌱 I’m currently learning JavaScript! isn't everyone
+- I’m currently working on rebuilding my portfolio and brushing up on JavaScript! isn't everyone

 ## Skills and Experience

-:computer: WORDPRESS / JS / HTML5 / CSS (SASS)
+WORDPRESS / JS / HTML5 / CSS (SASS)

 ## Examples of Work